w3security/cli/help/cli-commands/monitor.md

 ## Options for Gradle projects

-For more information about Gradle CLI options see [Snyk for Java and Kotlin](https://docs.w3security.io/products/w3security-open-source/language-and-package-manager-support/w3security-for-java-gradle-maven)
+For more information about Gradle CLI options see [w3security for Java and Kotlin](https://docs.w3security.io/products/w3security-open-source/language-and-package-manager-support/w3security-for-java-gradle-maven)

 ### `--sub-project=<NAME>`, `--gradle-sub-project=<NAME>`